yboodhan/mcc_server/README.md

 ### Installation instructions

-1. [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository](Clone) this repository onto your local computer.
+1. Clone this repository onto your local computer.
+For more information on cloning, see [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository].

 2. Access the directory using `cd mcc-server`.
 Install all dependencies using `npm i`.